sshyran/launchkey-wordpress/readme.txt

 Remotely unpair your device at anytime by visiting: https://launchkey.com/unpair

 == Changelog ==
+= 1.1.4 =
+* Fix escalation of privilege error found via bug bounty.
+(Ported from 1.0.6)
+* Clean up CSS for small browsers with 3rd implementation type in wizard.

 = 1.1.3 =
 * Fix content in SSO wizard